juliasharp/just/README.md

 - featured projects squares
 - find space for team photo
 - footer arrow
-- header disappear on scroll down
+- header contact button colors
-- contact form
+- contact form button
 - add read more collapse to projects
 - see more/less for partners